 From February through April, Anacapa is a rainbow of color created by the bloom of native wildflowers.
 Intensity and duration of the bloom differs a bit each year due to varied rainfall and temperature.

 As the spring bloom fades the island comes alive with the cry of Western Gulls guarding their nests of eggs.
 Chicks usually hatch at about 5 weeks after being laid and fledge the nest at about 6 to 7 weeks of age.

 Just as the chicks leave the nest, park rangers begin the “Anacapa Live” video program.
-Visitors can experience a live virtual tour of the kelp forest when they watch the video program.
-This program is scheduled for Wednesdays in Spring/Summer of 2015.
+Visitors can experience a live virtual tour of the kelp forest when they watch the underwater video program.
+This program is scheduled for Wednesdays in Spring/Summer.
 Images are beamed up to the Landing Cove’s video monitors.
 The program is interactive so visitors can listen to, and talk with the divers via a special underwater communication link.
 This year there will also be some live guided hikes on Anacapa you can view online.